 A prominent feature of NHS England policy, “moving care into the community” means that care traditionally provided in hospitals is moved into primary care, such as general practice.
 This can benefit patients, but it is also important to look at the costs.

 Sleep and sleep loss are often considered to be among the most intimate of personal behaviors, but sleep matters to all aspects of society, from an individual's health to the success of the global economy.

 The lack of an evidence base on teaching quality and its impact in higher education points to a need for more research, made more pressing by the imminent roll-out of the Teaching Excellence Framework, which intends to assess and monitor teaching quality at UK higher education institutions.

 Increases in the UK national minimum wages have not had adverse effects on employment overall.
 But it's important that the new national living wage and minimum wage aren’t increased to a point that is unsustainable for businesses.

 The link between productivity and well-being is recognized and increasingly accepted as a prerequisite of strong employer and employee performance.
 HR professionals and CEOs believe that high employee well-being means high staff engagement and a real intention to do well for the workforce.

 The UK's Home Office commissioned the development of a new training package and standard of practice for the use of stop and search.
 As the program is rolled out nationally, officers need to receive consistent and persuasive messages about the purpose and goals of the training.

-Billions of dollars are being spent worldwide on the roll-out of body-worn cameras for police officers.
-With so much at stake, there is an urgent need to understand whether body-cameras are helping police officers and members of the public, and under what conditions they work best.
+Billions of dollars are spent worldwide on the rollout of police body cameras.
+There is an urgent need to understand whether the cameras help police and the public, and under what conditions they work best.